apache/trafficserver/doc/admin-guide/performance/index.en.rst

-setting can be adjusted manually in :file:`records.config` using the setting :ts:cv:`proxy.config.cache.ram_cache.size`. |TS| will, under the default configuration, adjust this automatically if your system does not have enough physical memory to accomodate the aforementioned target.
+setting can be adjusted manually in :file:`records.config` using the setting :ts:cv:`proxy.config.cache.ram_cache.size`. |TS| will, under the default configuration, adjust this automatically if your system does not have enough physical memory to accommodate the aforementioned target.

 Aside from the cost of physical memory, and necessary supporting hardware to make use of large amounts of RAM, there is little downside to increasing the